01:146:456 ADVANCED PHYSIOLOGY

 In addition, students will be exposed to and will learn from the published literature (Merrill’s primarily), as well as to experimental design that will include specific concepts of the cardiovascular system, the respiratory system, the renal system, the gastrointestinal function.
 A few examples of mammalian special senses will also be discussed.

 On Sakai Rutgers portal and it will be available on the first day of classes.

 Course Satisfies Learning Goals

 The goal of this course is to develop the student's knowledge and understanding of the organ systems and human body physiology.
 Students should be able to identify the operational physiological mechanisms of several of the bodies major systems in maintaining homeostasis.
 They should also be able to distinguish between important physiologic concepts such as the steady state, feedback/feed forward, and set points.
 It is expected that students understand the synchrony of many systems interacting simultaneously (e.g. neural control of cardio-respiratory response to maintain circulation and blood pressure).

 The students should be able to compare, contrast and integrate knowledge of the major organ- function and their complexity of the major body-systems.

 To be reviewed the first day of class (and available on Sakai)

 A selection of good books to study physiology for this course:

-Students are expected to have a copy of one of these books and to refer to it as a resource for clarification and reinforcement of material relevant to the learning objectives in this course.
-All listed books will be held on reserve in Rutgers Library.
-Some of these books should be available at the Rutgers University Bookstores.
+Students are encouraged to have a copy of this book and to refer to it as a resource for clarification and reinforcement of material relevant to the learning objectives in this course.

 Dr. Gary F. Merrill